-Pecue Lane closed between Highland, Perkins as St. George Fire puts out house fire; no injuries reported
+Pecue Lane reopens between Highland, Perkins after SGFD puts out house fire; no injuries reported

 Latest Weather Blog

-Pecue Lane closed between Highland, Perkins as St. George Fire puts out house fire; no injuries reported
+Pecue Lane reopens between Highland, Perkins after SGFD puts out house fire; no injuries reported

-BATON ROUGE — Pecue Lane between Highland and Perkins roads was shut down Monday morning as firefighters put out a fire.
+BATON ROUGE — Pecue Lane between Highland and Perkins roads was closed for several hours Monday morning as firefighters put out a fire.

 The St. George Fire Department said that, due to the size of the home on fire, "this will be an extended incident."
-Fire officials added that this will affect traffic.

 No injuries were reported, officials said about the fire that started around 4 a.m.